 *Does not apply to patients who receive the WATCHMAN Implant concomitantly or sequentially with an AFib ablation; however, CMS coverage criteria (NCD 20.34) remain unchanged at this time.
 Commercial payer coverage policies vary.

-The 2023 ACC/AHA/ACCP/HRS Guidelines for the Diagnosis and Management of Atrial Fibrillation consider left atrial appendage occlusion (LAAO) devices a 2a Class of Recommendation for patients with a contraindication to long-term OACs.
+The 2023 ACC/AHA/ACCP/HRS Guidelines for the Diagnosis and Management of Atrial Fibrillation consider left atrial appendage occlusion (LAAO) devices a 2a Class of Recommendation for patients with a contraindication to long-term OACs and a 2b Class of Recommendation based on patient preference for those considered at high risk of bleeding and may prefer a non-pharmacologic alternative.

 Consider WATCHMAN for patients who need stroke protection but have a documented bleed risk, fall risk, or challenges with long-term anticoagulation.*